 There are three main urban centers in Alaska, Anchorage/Mat-Su, Fairbanks, and Juneau/Douglas.
 Some folks might also consider Kenai/Soldotna, part of the Anchorage/Mat-Su urban center, but I’m not going to argue that point just now.
 Or maybe ever.
 It doesn’t matter.

-I happen to live in Wasilla which about 30 road miles north of the state’s largest city and economic hub, Anchorage.
+I happen to live in Wasilla which about 30 road miles north of the state’s largest city and economic hub and population center, Anchorage.
 We haven’t got counties up here, we have municipalities and boroughs, all of which are large enough to beat up a small east coast state and take their lunch money.

 Wasilla sits in a borough by the name of the Matanuska-Susitna Borough (Mat-Su for short or just ‘The Valley’ for folks in this region).
 It’s about size of West Virginia with a total population of about 100K (7% of the total state population).
 To get your mind around that number, if you flew every single one of us to Columbus, Ohio we’d all fit inside the Buckeye’s home stadium.
 Being that Wasilla is so close to Anchorage, you can’t really talk about living here without also talking about Anchorage.
 After all, many, many people living in Wasilla and our companion city, Palmer, work in Anchorage.
 Apart from being the state’s population center, the Municipality of Anchorage is geographically larger than Rhode Island and takes roughly two hours to traverse in light traffic when you hit all the lights green.
 It sports a population just shy of 300K.
 When combined, this region makes up roughly half of the state’s entire population.